MediaComem/comem-webdev/subjects/bootstrap/README.md

 <p class="shadow"><img src='images/buttons-btn.jpg' width='40%' /></p>

-As you can see, the `.btn` class doesn't add very much.

-In fact, the `.btn` class is used to add to the element all the styles that are **common** among the button styles.
+The `.btn` class is used to add to the element all the styles that are **common** among all button styles.

 > Each of the additionnal button class will add the styles that are specific to the style.